-The 5,200 compute nodes are dedicated to running scientific applications.
+Edison has 5,576 compute nodes dedicated to running scientific applications.
 A job is given exclusive access to each node it requests for the entirety of the job's run time.
-Since Edison has 24 cores on each node, the maximum allocatable number of cores is 124,800.
+Since Edison has 24 cores on each node, the maximum allocatable number of cores is 133,824.
 By default the compute nodes run a somewhat restricted Linux operating system for performance reasons.
-If a system call or dynamic library needed by your code is not available in this environment, there is an option to enable a more expansive Linux enviroment by using cluster compatibility mode.
-See Cluster Compatibility Mode and Queues and Scheduling Policies for selecting the correct queue.

-Edison's login nodes run a full Linux operating system and provide support services for the system.
+Edison's login nodes run a full Linux operating system and provide the standard Linux services for the system.
 When you connect to Edison with SSH, you land on a login node.
 These nodes are shared by many users; please do not run applications on the login nodes.

 There are multiple file systems available on Edison.
 In general, it is not recommended to run from the home file system, since it is not tuned for parallel applications, especially applications with large I/O footprints.
 Users should use the Lustre file systems ($SCRATCH, or /scratch3) or Global Parallel File Systems (/project, /projectb) for production runs.